 Equality and discrimination

-We always strive to be fair and objective in our advice and actions, and we are never influenced in
+We always strive to be fair and objective in our advice and actions.
+We are never influenced in our decisions, actions, or recommendations by issues of gender, race, or creed.
+Colour, age, or personal disability do not affect us.

 PROFESSIONAL JUDGMENT

 Professional ethics and professional judgment are thus permanently intertwined.
-Contractors and consultants, for example, are required to following the professional practice ethics relevant to their industry, license, and area of work.
+Contractors and consultants, for example, must adhere to professional practice ethics.
+These ethics are relevant to their industry, license, and area of work.
 These are particularly emphasized as the magnitude of the project’s impact increases (which also considers the impact of possible risks).

-Failure to follow these ethics (which are informed by current research and established evidence-based practices for a given area) creates opportunities for litigation.
+Not adhering to these ethics creates opportunities for litigation.
+These ethics are informed by current research.
+They are also based on established evidence-based practices for a given area.
 This is particularly the case when projects that fail to deliver specifications.

-Project management best practices are often used to make sure that the strategies and resources deployed follow the exact specifications, an are authorized by, the project sponsor.
-The initiation and planning stages of the project (PMBOK, 2016) are used to define the project specifications, requirements, and goals in detail with the execution, monitoring & closing phases supporting specification adherence and quality assurance mechanisms.
+Project management best practices are often used to ensure the strategies and resources deployed meet the exact specifications.
+These practices are authorized by the project sponsor.
+The initiation stage of the project (PMBOK, 2016) defines the project specifications.
+The planning stage details the requirements and goals.
+The execution, monitoring, and closing phases support specification adherence.
+They also employ quality assurance mechanisms.

 THE AGILE MANIFESTO